Skip to main content

 Projects, Models, and Versions as Addresses

+Projects, Models, and Versions form an addressing system that organizes and locates data in Speckle.
 Projects are top-level containers that organize related work and control access.
-At the API level, projects have versions directly.
-See the GraphQL API documentation for the technical implementation.
 Models are user-facing semantic labels that provide organizational meaning (e.g., “structural”, “MEP”, “design-option-a”).
-They act as “window dressing” that groups related versions together for easier navigation and understanding, but they don’t change the underlying structure—versions still belong to projects at the API level.
+They group related versions together for easier navigation and understanding.
 Versions are immutable snapshots of data at a specific point in time.
 Each version references a Root Collection by its object ID, creating a discoverable entry point to the data.
-Think of this as an addressing system: Project → Schema → Version provides a unique “address” to locate a specific package of information, where Schemas add semantic meaning to help users organize and find their work.
+Think of this as an addressing system: Project → Model → Version provides a unique “address” to locate a specific package of information, where Models add semantic meaning to help users organize and find their work.

 The Data Schema Structure